Caitlin talks epilepsy, EDS, and life with chronic pain.

 Brianne: Okay.
-And were you just going and they were like, well, everything looks fine.
-Like go in and out basically.
+And were you just going, and they were like, “Well, everything looks fine.
+Go wait it out,” basically.

-Caitlin: For the first time, they were like, okay, you herniated L two and L three, and obviously there’s a psychotic impingement, which that was fine.
-And then in between, I had a Paul Nidell SIS first, or, sorry, not Paul, like I, um, ovarian cysts burst.
+Caitlin: No. The first time, they were like, “Okay, you herniated L2 and L3, and obviously there’s a sciatic impingement,” which that was fine.
+And then in between, I had an ovarian cysts burst.

 Caitlin: Yeah.
 Over like three days.

-Caitlin: So was now broken.
-L two and L three were herniated with nerve impingement, and I was in like searing pain and it was around then.
-I was still in college.
-I actually had to drop out my last semester and I had literally one class to graduate.
+Caitlin: So L1 was now broken.
+L2 and L3 were herniated with nerve impingement, and I was in searing pain.
+And it was around then… I was still in college.
+I actually had to drop out my last semester, and I had literally one class to graduate.

 Brianne: Yeah.
 And it was not going to happen.

 Caitlin: I couldn’t sit.

 Caitlin: So I went back to the old family doctor.
 We started pain management.
 I did back injections.
 We did a really intense physical therapy for a few months.
 And then I had to move, so I broke my current care providers.